WaterWorks Review Eliminate Vaginal Odor Naturally and Quickly

 It takes just about a minute or two and I have to say I feel fresh and clean all day long!
 I have never douched before due to the danger of making matters worse by forcing water up into the higher female areas but this system is amazing, it is fast, easy and economical.

 I immediately felt the benefit of using this product daily.
 For those with an active BV infection you should notice a decrease in odor within a few days to a week or so.
-With regular use you can start living and stop worrying about recurring BV infections.
+With regular use you can start living and stop worrying about recurring BV infections and vaginal odor.

-After use, you simply detach the nozzle, soak in warm soapy water and rinse.
-The bag and hose you allow to drip dry.
-If you like to douche with apple cider vinegar,or a bit of hydrogen peroxide this could be added to the water in the bag and it would be a safer way to douche than any method that sprays water up into the area.
+After use, you simply detach the nozzle, soak in warm soapy water and rinse, allow to air dry.
+The bag and hose you allow to drip dry before putting it away unless you can leave it in your shower area depending on your family circumstances.
+If you like to douche with apple cider vinegar or a bit of hydrogen peroxide this could be added to the water in the bag and it would be a safer way to douche than any method that sprays water up into the area.

 However I would encourage you to try it with plain water first.
 If that fails to give you BV relief then add in the apple cider vinegar but only until the BV infection is cleared thereafter use fresh water only and this product should keep BV infections away.